 The facility agreement provides for affirmative covenants, negative covenants and financial covenants – we discuss each of these in brief below.
 These covenants are usually well negotiated between the borrower and the lenders.

 Negative covenants prohibit the SPV from doing certain acts that are considered prejudicial to the lenders' interests, such as transferring assets, granting or issuing security, and incurring indebtedness (other than in favour of project lenders).
-Some of the typical negative covenants that would require the lenders' prior written consent include a change in management or board composition; a change in control of the SPV; the sale, transfer, lease or disposal of the assets of the SPV; the creation of security or encumbrance other than as provided in the facility agreement; incurring indebtedness, extending loans or undertaking guarantee obligations, other than as provided in the facility agreement; payments to the promoter either by way of dividend distribution, or coupon or interest payment; repayment of promoter loans; alteration to the constitutional documents; and an alteration in the shareholding pattern.
+Some of the typical negative covenants that would require the lenders' prior written consent include a change in management or board composition; a change in control of the SPV (at times, lenders also restrict any change in shareholding of the SPV); the sale, transfer, lease or disposal of the assets of the SPV; the creation of security or encumbrance other than as provided in the facility agreement; incurring indebtedness, extending loans or undertaking guarantee obligations, other than as provided in the facility agreement; payments to the promoter either by way of dividend distribution, or coupon or interest payment; repayment of promoter loans; alteration to the constitutional documents; and an alteration in the shareholding pattern.

 Restricted payments concept

-Any dividend distribution by the SPV is allowed by the lenders only on satisfaction of certain prescribed restrictive payment conditions such as no default being in place; that all due interest payments and repayment instalments have been paid; that the commissioning of the project has been achieved; and that there is compliance with prescribed financial ratios, with the debt service reserve amount having been created.
+Any dividend distribution by the SPV is allowed by the lenders only on satisfaction of certain prescribed restrictive payment conditions such as: no default being in place; that all due interest payments and repayment instalments have been paid; that the commissioning of the project has been achieved; and that there is compliance with prescribed financial ratios, with the debt service reserve amount and any other reserve amounts for the operations of the project having been created.
 In addition, lenders also at times provide that any dividend distribution would only be subject to the prior consent of the lenders.

 The repayment of quasi-equity instruments such as non-convertible debentures, or the payment of interest or the principal amount of shareholder loans is usually subordinated to project finance lenders.
 However, in certain instances lenders may agree to repayment of interest on debentures or shareholder loans being permitted subject to their prior consent and the prescribed restricted payments conditions being met.